ianthetechie/SwiftCGI/README.md

 have as many features as Django.

 ## Current status
-This is currently the product of a week's worth of spare time.
-Don't judge too hard yet ;) By the end of January, I hope to reach alpha status in that it is a funcitonal base that exhibits proper modular design, is unit tested, etc.
-While this initially started as a humble and very kludgey port of FCGIKit, it has come a long way in recent weeks.
-Howeve, it's not ready for prime time yet, so expect things to change very rapidly over the next few months.
-(NOTE: The current server has the same limitations of FCGIKit).
+I would currently classify SwiftCGI as alpha status in that it is a funcitonal base that exhibits proper modular design, is (mostly) unit tested, but is still rather incomplete.
+It is not ready for prime time yet, so expect things to change very rapidly over the next few months.
+(NOTE: The current server has the same limitations of FCGIKit, which will be remedied in the future).

 ## Credits
-I'm not sure I'd say this project was "inspired" by [FCGIKit](https://github.com/fervo/FCGIKit), but the core of this project started as a port of (and is still heavily influenced by)
+I'm not sure I'd say this project was "inspired" by [FCGIKit](https://github.com/fervo/FCGIKit), but the core of this project started as a port of (and is still heavily influenced by) FCGIKit.
-FCGIKit.
 I started off by porting FCGIKit to Swift, and have since rewrittena  lot of things to be more "Swifty."
 I chose this path because I 1) don't want to re-invent the wheel, and 2) felt it would be a lot safer to have a pure Swift FCGI server implementation rather than wrapping the FCGI C library *shudder*.

 # Getting Started
 1. Clone the repo